Archive of Our Own

 Organization for Transformative Works, Inc.

-If you have any questions about this, please contact the Development & Membership team.
+If you have any questions about this, please contact the Development & Membership Committee.

-Please contact the Development & Membership team or PayPal support for further assistance.
+Please contact the Development & Membership Committee or PayPal support for further assistance.

 Yes, in the United States.
 The OTW is a registered 501(c)(3) nonprofit organization, and all donations made to us are tax-deductible.
 Our Employer Identification Number is 38-3765024; it will also be included in your donation receipt for your records.